daveMcelf/What-I-learnt-in-Machine-Learning/README.md

 - Gradient Descent: an optimization algorithm used to minimize loss function descent by the gradient.
 - Loss Function:a loss function or cost function is a function that maps an event or values of one or more variables onto a real number intuitively representing some "cost" associated with the event.
 An optimization problem seeks to minimize a loss function
 - Backpropagation: is a way of computing gradients of expressions through recursive application of chain rule.
 - Activation Function: Activation functions are mathematical equations that determine the output of a neural network.
-The function is attached to each neuron in the network, and determines whether it should be activated (“fired”) or not.
+The function is attached to each neuron in the network, and determines whether it should be activated or not.
 Activation functions also help normalize the output of each neuron to a range between 1 and 0 or between -1 and 1.